lsimediasarl/OpenTileServerDebian/README.md

     -Leaflet demo page

 ## Debian version
-Only tested under Debian 9 (stretch), some package could be missing under other release
+Only tested under Debian 9 (stretch), some packages could be missing under other releases

 ## Release
 The script is an early stage and is in a work in progress sate, but it work well